House Natural Resources Committee Issues Testimony From Union of Concerned Scientists

 3. The public should have reasonable access to scientific information to be able to understand the evidentiary basis of public policy decisions; and

-Scientific Integrity at the
+Scientific Integrity at the Department of Interior

-"Through interviewing various sources, including FWS employees and senior officials, and reviewing pertinent documents and e-mails, we confirmed that MacDonald has been heavily involved with editing, commenting on, and reshaping the
+"Through interviewing various sources, including FWS employees and senior officials, and reviewing pertinent documents and e-mails, we confirmed that MacDonald has been heavily involved with editing, commenting on, and reshaping the Endangered Species Program's scientific reports from the field.
+MacDonald admitted that her degree is in civil engineering and that she has no formal educational background in natural sciences, such as biology.

-"While we discovered no illegal activity on her part, we did determine that MacDonald disclosed nonpublic information to private sector sources, including the
+"While we discovered no illegal activity on her part, we did determine that MacDonald disclosed nonpublic information to private sector sources, including the California Farm Bureau Federation and the Pacific Legal Foundation.
+In fact, MacDonald admitted that she has released nonpublic information to public sources on several occasions during her tenure as Deputy Assistant Secretary for FWS.

 "As the Inspector General noted, it was not illegal for a senior political appointee to manipulate the work of federal government experts.
 No protections existed for federal government scientists to defend the integrity of their work.
 And while scientific integrity policies have since been developed within Interior that address this kind of malfeasance, they lack the authority of law and could be rescinded at any moment.